 You can also bundle your pup up to keep them cozy!
 If you’re going to dress your dog for the occasion, we recommend a brightly colored outfit for easy visibility.
 This will make them easy to spot during those times they are off-leash or far away.

 Dogs are the perfect travel buddy (and we’re not just saying that because they keep our feet warm at night).
 Their constant excitement for the outdoors reminds us to appreciate the magnificence of nature and enjoy every moment we spend outdoors.
-So take your dog on the road for your next adventure!
+So take your dog on the road for your next car camping adventure!
 Whether it be in the mountains or by the sea, the paw-siblities are endless.